thedaggerx/DaggerX/README.md

----

 # 🔥 **DaggerX V3** — The Fastest, Strongest, PHP Security Library 🔥

 DaggerX is an **open-source** password hashing and encryption library designed for **unbreakable security**.
 It ensures that even the platform owner **cannot decrypt data** without the correct secret key.
 With V3, DaggerX is now the **fastest, strongest** security library for PHP developers, offering key rotation, dual encryption modes, and optimized performance without compromising security.

 ---

-## 🚀 **What's New in V3**
+## 🚀 **What's New and Added in V3**

 ✅ **Key Rotation Support** —
 - Seamlessly rotate your developer key (`$devKey`) for both password hashes and encrypted messages.